nomasters/handshake/spec/handshake-core.md

 Under the hood this is what is happening:

-- When a new chat is initialized, either as an initiator or a joiner, a new IPFS configuration, which includes creation of an IPFS private key and Peer ID. this is the only PKI used on for handshake, its used to integrating with IPNS for mutable state of the chat.
-This means that each and every chat gets a new and unique PeerId and private key.
+- When a new chat is initialized, either as an initiator or a joiner, a set of keys and config files are generated specifically for the chat session.
+No unique info is shared across chats.
+There is no concept of a "user identity" that persists since both parties must meet in person and this tool is designed to be low-knowledge out-of-band p2p encrypted chat tool.
+- In its default configuration, the chat tool uses IPFS public gateways to submit data to the IPFS network and it uses a hashmap gateway to submit a client side encrypted message that references the "latest message" IPFS hash.
-- Bob generates an initial symmetric key, along with the port and route for Alice to connect to, this initial data a json blob encoded into a QR code
+- Bob generates an initial 32 byte symmetric key, along with the port and route for Alice to connect to, this initial data a json blob encoded into a QR code.
+This includes "strategy" info on how to "mix generated keys" including salt, an offset integer, and mixing strategy.
-- When Alice scans the code, the has all the necessary info to start the process which includes the IPFS peerId of bob, the encryption key for initializing handshake, and the other connection details.
+- When Alice scans the code, the has all the necessary info to start the process of setting up a direc local network exchange with bob.
-- Alice replies to Bob by encrypting a json payload that includes her IPFS PeerId and her generated preshared keys.
+- Alice replies to Bob by encrypting a json payload that includes her her hashmap pubkeys, and list of randomly generated lookupHashes as well as 32 byte key mixers.
-- Bob replies with an encrypted payload of his preshared keys.
+- Bob replies with an encrypted payload of his hashmap pubkeys, a list of randomly generated lookupHashes as well as his 32 byte key mixers.
+- Bob and Alice mix their keys using the specified strategy and hashing the results with blake2b256 to generate a new set of keys for Alice's list and Bob's list.
+This allows for both parties to participate in random number generation, but the secrets never travel over the wire (not even on the local network) since the strategy for dividing, offsetting, and salting are transmitted only through the QR code JSON payload
-- Bob posts his first message to handshake by creating a new message payload and writing it to IPFS.
+- Bob posts his first message to handshake by creating a new encrypted message payload and writing it to IPFS.
 This returns an immutable IPFS hash.
-Bob then pins this hash to IPNS with his PeerId and private key
+This IPFS hash endpoint URL is then client-side encrypted into a hashmap message that is posted to the hashmap endpoint corresponding to his pubkey that was shared with Alice.
 - Alice does the same.
-- Bob queries Alice's IPNS endpoint to get her message.
+- Bob queries Alice's hashmap endpoint to get her message.
 - Alice does the same.
 - Initialization is complete.